KmTempe/solemn-declaration/Docker-Setup.md

 # Docker Setup Guide

-Complete guide for deploying the Solemn Declaration Form System using Docker in production environments.
+Complete guide for deploying the Solemn Declaration Form System using Docker for both development and production environments.

 ## 📋 Prerequisites